LeeviHalme/online-course-manage/README.md

 - [x] Provide app building instructions for peer reviewers

 ## Features

+Ticked = Completed & Live in Production

+- [x] Automatic CI/CD to a production DigitalOcean droplet running Ubuntu using docker-compose
 - [ ] Authentication
   - [ ] Ability to login using username (possibly email) and password
   - [ ] Ability to register as a teacher or as a student